ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/cloud-run/0001_stress-test-december-2021.md

 # Stress Test December 2021
-This is an initial stress test to asses the performance of runner after the switch from kubernetes to cloud run.
+This is an initial stress test to asses the performance of runner after the switch from Kubernetes to Cloud Run.
 Below are the initial settings we used:

 ## Runner settings